KAT Is Thriving Without Jimmy Butler, but MIN Must Do More for Its $158M Star

 More specifically, he's been on a tear since the NBA All-Star break in February.

-Over the span of 14 games, the 23-year old 7-footer has averaged an impressive 30.9 points, 14.6 rebounds and 3.8 assists.
+Over the span of 14 games, the 23-year-old 7-footer has averaged an impressive 30.9 points, 14.6 rebounds and 3.8 assists.

 With Thibodeau's exit and the Jimmy Butler soap opera long since dismantled and shipped to Philadelphia, Towns was left to pick up the pieces of a near-broken team with the mandate to turn things around quickly.

 While Towns has made a huge leap forward as the Wolves' franchise player, it hasn't translated into wins.
-Minnesota (33-41) has played as if its team identity is still unclear, has competed with seemingly no passion and has lost 10 of its last 14 games.
+Minnesota (33-41) has played as if its team identity is still unclear, competed with seemingly no passion and lost 10 of its last 14 games.

 Mathematically, the Wolves' postseason hopes have been dashed, so they will miss the playoffs for the 14th time in 15 years.
 With another disappointing, drama-filled campaign in the books, they must look ahead to the summer, when they will have numerous major tasks on their roster-improvement checklist.